 Why Should People Buy and Own Art?

-* Art improves quality of life.
+* Art improves our quality of life.
 All you have to do is think about the difference between a room with bare walls and one with walls full of art.

 * For those so inclined, art can be used to signify wealth, success or power and can even be used to intimidate.
-For example, imagine a CEO's office appointed with a big bold, vibrant, dynamic painting hanging on the wall directly behind the desk, and two imposing larger-than-life sculptures strategically placed around the office.
-Anyone who sits and meets with this individual must also contend with his art.
+For example, imagine a CEO's office appointed with a big bold, vibrant, dynamic painting hanging on the wall directly behind their desk, and two imposing larger-than-life sculptures strategically placed around the office.
+Anyone who sits and meets with this individual must also contend with their art.

-* An original work of art reflects, enhances and even magnifies the personality of the individual who owns it.
+* An original work of art reflects, enhances and sometimes even magnifies the personality of the individual who owns it.

 * An impressive or extensive personal art collection can be likened in microcosm to that of a great museum, and certainly increases the esteem of the owner among his or her peers.
 In fact, many of the great personal art collections either end up in museums or become museums in and of themselves.

 * Art is environmentally friendly, energy efficient and easy to maintain.
 It does not increase global warming, use fossil fuels or need to be serviced on a regular basis, and it's certainly not just another expendable commodity destined for the landfill once it outlives its usefulness.
 Art never outlives its usefulness.
+In fact, it only gets better with time.

 That's right artists.
 Owning original art has numerous benefits.
 Perhaps it's not quite so hard to sell your art after all.